Cortes205/MakefileGenerator/README.md

 ```sh
 echo '<the directory>' | sudo tee -a /etc/paths
 ```
-You will need to enter your computers password.
+You will need to enter your computer's password.
 Afterward, restart your terminal.

-Now you can use this tool anywhere in the terminal!
+Now you can use this tool anywhere!

 For the help menu use the command:
 ```sh